 If you have not been scuba diving for a while and plan to go diving.
 You may need to do a scuba diving refresher course.
 It is recommended to do the diving refresher course if you have not been diving for over 6 to 12 months since your last dive.

 The diving shops may require you to do the scuba diving refresher course if the gap since your last dive is too big.
 The refresher course will cover the basics that you learned when getting a diving cert.
 Even if you don’t have to do the refresher, there are scuba diving refresher tips that can help.

-In today’s post, we will go through in more detail about essential scuba diving refresher tips so let’s get started!
+In today’s post, we will go through in more detail essential scuba diving refresher tips, so let’s get started!

 There are useful tips to remember that will help if need a quick scuba diving refresher.
 These are as follows.